 CTA POWER DISTRIBUTION

 The streetcars were originally powered by horses, and the elevated trains were originally powered by steam locomotives.
-As electric power proved to be practical, the railways constructed their own power generating plants.
-Eventually, the individual power plants were replaced with the more efficient central power generation of the area electric utility, Commonwealth Edison.
+In the 1890's as electric power proved to be practical, the railways constructed their own power generating stations.
+In the early 1900's, the individual generating stations were replaced with the more efficient central power generation of the area electric utility, Commonwealth Edison.

 Chicago's street railways and elevated railways largely have separate histories, and are treated separately throughout most of this web site.
 But as Commonwealth Edison evolved as the supplier of electricity to both systems, much of the electrical distribution system became commingled.
 With many substations converting the electricity to 600 volts DC for both systems.
 Electric powered surface transportation existed until 1973, in the form of trolleybuses.
 But a few substations originally constructed by the street railways, continue to be in use for rapid transit trains.